Insurance Corporation of British Columbia: Recent history

-In February 2021 the BC government announced that BC drivers "will get a one-time cheque averaging $190" due to "An improved financial outlook at ICBC, partially the result of fewer crashes and accident claims during the pandemic".
-A second rebate was announced in July 2021, averaging $120 dollars per policy holder.
+In February 2021, the BC government announced that BC drivers "will get a one-time cheque averaging $190" due to "An improved financial outlook at ICBC, partially the result of fewer crashes and accident claims during the [COVID-19] pandemic".
+A second rebate was announced in July 2021, averaging $120 per policy holder.

-In March 2022 the BC government announced that ICBC "will provide a one-time relief rebate of $110 to customers to ease the financial burden of increased gas prices caused by the invasion of Ukraine by Russian forces."
+In March 2022, the BC government announced that ICBC "will provide a one-time relief rebate of $110 to customers to ease the financial burden of increased gas prices caused by the 2022 Russian invasion of Ukraine."
 The government stated that the funds for the rebates would come from the "net income of $1.9 billion for the fiscal year ending March 31, 2022", with the remainder being "reinvested into ICBC’s capital reserves to ensure rates remain affordable for the long term."

+In December 2022, the NDP provincial government announced it had filed an application for there to be no basic insurance rate increases for two years with the BC Utilities Commission, marking 5 years of no basic insurance rate increases.

 Operations

+ICBC also funds physical rehabilitation services like physiotherapy for individuals injured in motor vehicle accidents.
+These treatments are typically covered under the Enhanced Care model and delivered through approved clinics across British Columbia.

 Governance

 ICBC is governed by a board of directors appointed according to the provisions of the Insurance Corporation Act, ICBC's enabling statute.
 The board of directors, the CEO, and ICBC management govern ICBC in accordance with corporate governance best practices, and in accordance with the provisions of the enabling legislation, the Motor Vehicle Act, other legislation applicable to ICBC, and directives from the provincial Cabinet Committee.
 Proof of insurance is demonstrated, in part, by the application of a decal to the licence plate.
-As of May 1st 2022 decals are discontinued and will no longer be issued.
+As of May 1, 2022 decals are discontinued and will no longer be issued.
 This was done as part of the transition to online renewals.

 Rates and finances

-Like other insurance companies, ICBC bases its premiums on a client's claims history, type of automobile, and geographic location.
-The Corporation's discount plan (called "Roadstar" and "Roadstar Gold") rewards safe drivers with reduced premiums based on the number of years the driver has been free of successful claims against them.